wangjinzhulala/North_China_Plain_GEE_Organized/README.md

 > *Step_1_Extract_img_value_to_sample_points.ipynb* is to extract the input image's value to control points.

-> Why doing that?
-Because we can directly use the control points with image's value to train the classifier, otherwise a lot of time would be wasted during classifier training on "Extracting image value to points"
+Why extract image value to control points?
+Because by doing so we can directly use the control points with image's value to train the classifier, otherwise a lot of time would be wasted during classifier training on "Extracting image value to points"

 > Specifically, we:
 > 1) stack all input images into a multiband image;